JazibEqbal/Kubernetes/Methodlogy.md

 StatefulSet: Provides stable DNS identity with indexing.
 They help to create pods with a defined-index name rather than adding randome strings to pod definitions.
 If a pod is deleted and re-created it will use the same volume and PVC is not deleted which is bound to the pod.

 Headless StatefulSet means defining a service and setting clusterIp to None which means no clusterIp will be assigned to the resource created.

+ConfigMaps: Decouple and inject configurations into Pods.
+It helps us to store non sensitive data as key value pairs and decouple this data from the pod definition and lifecycle.
+ConfigMaps can be referenced by environment variables or by file mounts.
+ConfigMaps size cannot exceed 1MB.
+ConfigMaps and Pods must exist in the same namespace.
+Config can be set as immutable.

+kubectl get configmap